Twitter is a social networking tool that allows individuals to send short text messages known as tweets.

 If you want others to forward your tweet (re-tweet), you may want to use fewer than 140 characters.
 Remember that Twitter provides a stream of short updates for those people, organizations, or issues you want to follow, and gaining a following (via re-tweets) is often a goal of those who use Twitter.
 On average, try to reserve at least 20 characters so your message can be re-tweeted.

 Pare down the information to keywords, and put what you consider to be the most important information first.
 Phrases will suffice (no need to use complete sentences).
-For example, if you want to write a Profile that will help link you with other users, especially with other Excelsior College students, you might start out with something like this (and you still have 48 characters left to use):
+For example, if you want to write a Profile that will help link you with other users, especially with other Excelsior University students, you might start out with something like this (and you still have 48 characters left to use):